 Brushing your teeth properly and regularly is an important part of establishing and maintaining good oral health.
 Not only is the way you brush your teeth important, but the type of toothpaste you use is also a factor in keeping you and your family's mouth clean.
 Toothpastes contain different ingredients and offer different benefits, as detailed by the University of Rochester Medical Center.
 Whitening toothpaste, for example, is formulated to remove surface stains on the teeth, and plaque and tartar control toothpaste contains gentle abrasive agents and surfactants to help remove plaque and tartar deposits; the American Dental Association (ADA) explains the key differences between plaque and calculus (also known as tartar).

-If done correctly, brushing with the right toothpaste for your and your family's needs can improve oral health and prevent the development of certain dental conditions.
+If done correctly, brushing with the right toothpaste can improve oral health and prevent the development of certain dental conditions.

 Benefits of Tartar Control Toothpaste

 Plaque is one of the chief contributors to gum disease; it builds up along the teeth and gum line and ultimately inflames and irritates the gums.
 If plaque is not removed by thorough brushing and flossing, it eventually hardens into tartar and increases a person's risk of developing gum disease and even tooth decay.
-Gum disease affects people of all ages, and the ADA stresses that good oral hygiene should be practiced by all members of your family, especially children.
+According to the National Health Portal of India gum disease is highly prevalent and affect up to 90% of the population worldwide, and it is a major cause of tooth loss in adults.
+Therefore, good oral hygiene should be practiced by all members of your family, especially children.

-Tartar control toothpastes, such as Colgate® Tartar Protection Whitening, are designed to remove as much plaque as possible and to stop the formation of new tartar deposits after a dental cleaning.
-Consider these products for your whole family, no matter what your flavor of choice, Cool Mint Gel or Crisp Mint Paste.
+Tartar control toothpastes are designed to remove as much plaque as possible and to stop the formation of new tartar deposits after a dental cleaning.
+No matter what your flavour of choice is, consider these products for your whole family: Cool Mint Gel or Crisp Mint Paste.

 How to Use Tartar Control Toothpaste